Placencia Real Estate

 - Placencia real estate is not cheap.
 It's not expensive by most Caribbean country standards, but it's not cheap.
 If someone offers you cheap real estate on the Peninsula, be VERY, VERY careful.
 (You may even want to run the other way.)
 You're not going to find a-cute-little-fixer-upper beachfront cottage for US$50,000.
 Not even close.
 You almost certainly won't even find a lot for that price in Placencia Village, and certainly not a beachfront one.
 However, you may be able to find an interior lot for that price further north in the Maya Beach area.
 Maybe even one fronting on the Placencia Lagoon, or at least a canal front.

-- Belize doesn't license real estate brokers or agents and the real estate industry has no legally enforceable professional code of ethics, complaint board, etc. So, you can't necessarily rely on your real estate agent (or contractor) to know the laws about clearing your land, building on your land, etc. Do your own homework, especially if you want to buy waterfront property, which is subject to a 66' foot public reserve, and likely to have mangrove on it, which is illegal to cut without a permit.
+- Belize doesn't license real estate brokers or agents and the real estate industry has no legally enforceable professional code of ethics, complaint board, etc. So, you can't necessarily rely on your real estate agent (or contractor) to know the laws about clearing your land, building on your land, etc. Do your own homework - and hire a reputable lawyer, especially if you want to buy waterfront property, which is subject to a 66' foot public reserve, and likely to have mangrove on it, which is illegal to cut without a permit.
 Contractors are also likely to want to clear cut your property, leaving you with a bare sand lot, and you'll end up spending to replace mature trees and plants that were there when you purchased the property.
 (You need those trees and plants to keep your land from eroding and protect it from storm damage - not to mention the tropical birds that you'll want to have around your place.)

 - Some of Belize, including most of the Placencia Peninsula, is now under a Certificate of Title regime (Registered Land Act system) in which you receive a certificate of title that lists all of the liens and encumbrances of record against a parcel of real estate.
 Theoretically, this means you can rely on the certificate of title without further investigation.
 Practically, it probably still makes sense to engage an attorney to look over the paperwork and advise you about matters such as contract terms and to help you with getting actual title (which can take months and months and months in Belize).